tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

 February&nbsp;2019.
 Refer to [[26]].

-In terms of the monetary policy of the two projects, BEAM has stated that it will be using a deflationary model with periodic halving of its mining reward and a maximum supply of BEAM of ~262 million coins.
+In terms of the monetary policy of the two projects, BEAM has stated that it will be using a deflationary model with periodic halving of its mining reward and a maximum supply of BEAM of 262,800,000 coins.
 BEAM will start with 100 coins emitted per block.
 The first halving will occur after one year.
 Halving will then happen every four years [[32]].
 Grin has opted for an inflationary model where the block reward will remain constant, making its arguments for this approach in [[27]].
 This approach will asymptotically tend towards a zero percent dilution as the supply